daveoncode/pyvaru/README.rst

 These rules are then executed by a ``Validator``, which basically executes them in the provided order and eventually returns a ``ValidationResult`` containing the validation response.

-Is also possible to create groups of rules by using ``RuleGroup`` and avoid code duplication if multiple rules should be applied to the same field.
+It's also possible to create groups of rules by using ``RuleGroup`` and avoid code duplication if multiple rules should be applied to the same field.
 So this code:

 .. code-block:: python